 As an eighteen-year-old high school student, I was given the task of completing a senior project.
 It seemed like an insurmountable goal to culminate thirteen years of education and my personal ideals into a thesis paper, related product, and oral presentation.
 I titled my project “Faith in Business”, an attempt to highlight the idea that these concepts were not oil and water.
-I wanted to prove that contrary to cultural belief, faith and business were not only intertwined, they were mutually beneficial.
-Those who judged my efforts introduced common criticisms, making it clear that corporate America had done a thorough job of placing a dividing line between the two.
+Contrary to popular belief, faith and business were not only intertwined, they were mutually beneficial.
+Those who judged my efforts introduced common criticisms, making it clear that America had done a thorough job of placing a dividing line between the two.

 For the next sixteen years, as a Christian and a small-business owner, I would wrestle with the same question: